AwesomlyC/To_Do_Application/README.md

     - Update UI phase
         - Color changed for tasks marked completed
         - Changed navbar to be "Home Page | Title | About"
+    - Added About Page
+    - Error Handling when a field is empty/null.
+Displays an error message when triggered.